cookiecutter/cookiecutter-django/docs/project-generation-options.rst

 use_compressor:
     Indicates whether the project should be configured to use `Django Compressor`_.

+use_stimulusJS:
+    Indicates whether the project should be configured to use `Stimulus JS`_.

 use_celery:
     Indicates whether the project should be configured to use Celery_.